girlscript/winter-of-contributing/Machine_Learning/Feature_Engineering_and_Performance_Metrices/ML_5_12_F1_Score_(A).md

 ## ML 5.12 : F1 Score (A)

-This video provides a brief introduction to F1 score.
+This audio provides a brief introduction to F1 score.

 Outline: